urbaman/HomeLab/NUT/clients/readme.md

 ### /etc/nut/ups.conf

-Add the `ignore = bypass` line to the UPS definition if you need the clients not to react to the UPS being in Eco Mode (Bypass)
+**NB: not working, breaks the driver** Add the `ignore = bypass` line to the UPS definition if you need the clients not to react to the UPS being in Eco Mode (Bypass)

 ### /etc/nut/upsmon.conf